MutabPato/alx-airbnb-database/normalization.md

 ## Normalization

-This document provides an explanation of steps taken to ensure the database is in the third normal form (3NF) which was achieved by confirming:
+This document provides an explanation of steps taken to ensure the database is in the third normal form (3NF) which was achieved by confirming that:

 **(1NF - First Normal Form)**